GSA-TTS/terraform-cloudgov/spiffworkflow/README.md

 ### Enabling saving and publishing changes

 The deployment can be configured to sync with an upstream repository.
-Saving will add your changes to a branch, while publishing will make a PR to the upstream repository.
+Saving will add changes to a branch, while publishing will make a PR to the upstream repository.
+This is useful for providing non-technical users who don't know git well with an editing environment.

 **NOTE:**
 You must have a valid git key pairing.
 Generate with `ssh-keygen -t rsa -b 4096 -C "my-git@email"`, and add the public key to **https://github.com/settings/keys**. `var.process_models_ssh_key` is the private key.
 When you store `process_models_ssh_key` in a .tfvars file, ensure that the file format of the .tfvars file is in "LF" End Of Line Sequence. **This key is a profile level SSH key, and does not appear to work at the repo level**